civetweb/civetweb/docs/UserManual.md

 ### enable\_keep\_alive `no`
 Enable connection keep alive, either `yes` or `no`.

 Experimental feature.
 Allows clients to reuse TCP connection for subsequent HTTP requests, which improves performance.
-For this to work when using request handlers it's important to add the correct Content-Length HTTP header for each request.
+For this to work when using request handlers it is important to add the correct Content-Length HTTP header for each request.
 If this is forgotten the client will time out.

 ### access\_control\_list
 An Access Control List (ACL) allows restrictions to be put on the list of IP